Chunyu-Lin-bjtu/autonomous_driving_pedestrian_trajectory_prediction/README.md

 # Autonomous Driving Human Trajectory Prediction

-This is a pilot project, our purpose is to train models to predict human trajectories given the past trajectory.
-The results of this project is intended to used in developing autonomous driving.
+This is a pilot project, our purpose is to train models to predict human trajectories given the past trajectory in developing autonomous driving.

 Our self-created datasets (default 6000 sets of map and trajectory, which can be made into >10k training samples) simulated human walking cross the crossroad through the zebra crossing.